 Stress is one of the main contributors to belly fat in teenagers today.
 When schoolwork has you stressed out, your hormones are going to go crazy.
 They will increase the amount of fat you store, especially in your belly.

 In addition to this, stress contributes to insomnia (as does texting).
 If you get too little sleep, your hormones will cause your appetite to grow.
 Overeating or indulging in cravings will become normal for you.
 Comfort food like ice cream will be your go-to late night snack.
+There’s a good resource on how insomnia affects health and our bodies on Sleeping Culture.

 Managing your weight isn’t something that you can do in a night, nor can you maintain weight lost forever without putting in effort to do so every single day.
 Your expectation should be for a gradual reduction.